 4. Open and Engaged

-Where most students hold an unassuming trust and positive regard toward teachers, a traumatised child is primed to mistrust adults and will take time to build a relationship – BUT – more than any new literacy program, assessment tool, app or smartboard, the greatest resource at a teacher’s disposal will always be the teacher themselves.
-Relationship is your greatest tool!
+Where most students hold an unassuming trust and positive regard toward teachers, a traumatised child is primed to mistrust adults and will take time to build a relationship – but, more than any new literacy program, assessment tool, app or smartboard, the greatest resource at a teacher’s disposal will always be the teacher themselves.
+The relationship is your greatest tool!